jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 values.
 We like values.
 And I think the only thing to do here is to sort of, again, think about the differences between programming languages and systems with values.
-So we definitely have values in systems at least at one level: on the wire, right?
+So we definitely have values in systems at least at one level: on the wire.
 We just looked at all the popular formats for transmitting stuff.

 They are all data formats.
 They are all values.
 We are not really passing a reference to a guy that you are going to then call back on